-To obtain and keep an EU operating license and benefit from the intra-EU air traffic rights, air carriers must comply with the conditions under Article 4 of Regulation (EC) No 1008/2008 on air services.
-One such
+To obtain and keep an EU operating license and benefit from the intra-EU air traffic rights, air carriers must comply with the conditions under Article 4 of Regulation (EC) No 1008/2008 on common rules for the operation of air services in the Community (Recast).
+One such condition is that an EU Member State may only license an air carrier to operate airline services if the majority of its share capital is owned, and the carrier is effectively controlled by, Member States of the EU or their nationals (the "Ownership and Control Requirements").